IVanEDL/holbertonschool-validation/module2_task1/README.md

 stop: Stop the application with the command kill XXXXX where XXXXX is the Process ID of the application.
 clean: Stop the application.
 Delete the binary awesome-api and the log file awesome-api.log
 test: Tests it so it becames clear if it works
+lint: should fail when the linter catches and error:
 help: displays the help messages